 The video below documents the rebranding process of Varndean School in Brighton in 2012.

 One of the main four fixed* brand elements every organisation should have is a consistent colour palette.
 Typically a school has one or two main colours and a secondary palette.
 Consistent use of one or a few colours aids identification – it gives the school’s communications a recognisable character and helps to differentiate them from others in the local area.

 *The main four fixed visual elements in a brand identity are a name, logo, typeface and colour.
 They are ‘fixed’ in order to communicate consistent recognition.
-If an organisation changed any of these elements regularly, their identity and brand would be weakened.
-There are visual elements that are often thought of as ‘flexible elements’, such as images or specific campaign and seasonal branding.
+If an organisation changed any of these elements regularly, its identity and brand would be weakened.
+There are visual elements that are often thought of as ‘flexible elements’, such as images or specific campaigns and seasonal branding.

 D is for Digital Media

 Today, most of a school’s communications usually appear on a screen.
 Often, your website is the first point of contact, so a good, easy-to-navigate school website is crucial.
 Technology is changing all the time and schools need to keep up with it.
 Social media and video content are now extremely important.

 When considering design for schools, it is incorrect to assume the only role of design is branding related.
 Design can be used to inspire and deliver educational content visually.
 For example, Historical events could be represented in a visual timeline that runs the length of a corridor.